12 Hagley Road West,

-This is a beautiful, traditional Art Deco style cinema, located in the Birmingham suburb of Quinton.
+This is a beautiful, traditional Art Deco style cinema, located in the west Birmingham suburb of Quinton.
 It is based on the Hagley Road several 100 yards after the Kings Highway Pub as you go towards Mucklow Hill.

 The Danilo Cinema opened on 7th August 1939 with Sydney Toler in “Charlie Chan in Honolulu” and Jane Withers in “Always in Trouble”.
 With a total seating capacity of 1,598 in stalls and circle levels, it was the largest of the cinemas built by Mortimer Dent for his independent Danilo circuit.
 The company head office was based at this cinema.